bmascat/gene-mining/README.md

 - `IBD_disgenetAPI_review:` Analysis using [Disgenet API](https://www.disgenet.org/).
 Cross-reference data with HPA and GWAS catalog to obtain the common subset.
 Observe overlap with the genes contained in the panel and perform enrichment analysis.
 - `IBD_geneshotAPI_review:` Analysis using [Geneshot API](https://maayanlab.cloud/geneshot/api.html) from Maayan Lab.
 Genes related to the disease, extracted from the pubmed literature.
 - `IBD_overlap:` Overlap analysis on the data extracted from HPA with Xenium colon panel.
+- `IBD_single_cell:` Analysis of the single cell data from sigmoid colon to check IBD genes expression in different cell types.
 ### Data Extraction and Analysis workflow

 1. **Data Ingestion**: